Battle of Maleme: Allied counter attack

 Though the New Zealand troops attacked the planes as they landed, enough troops came off the remaining planes to enable the Germans to reinforce the troops that had landed previously.
 On the night of the 21st, the Allied forces realised the importance of the airfield, and they started to organise a counter attack. two battalions moved to attack it, in an attempt to get it back under control.
 However, by this time, the 100th Mountain regiment had landed fully deployed, and were dug in; the attempts to take it failed.
 Another abortive attempt was made to regain the airstrip on 22 May.
 It reached the edge of the airfield by 7.30 in the morning of that day, but could proceed no further, and was forced to withdraw.

 Final capture of Maleme and German move out

-With the Germans now in control of the airport at Maleme, they could continue to land more troops and equipment, and started to get the overall advantage in equipment and numbers.
+With the Germans now in control of the airfield at Maleme, they could continue to land more troops and equipment, and started to get the overall advantage in equipment and numbers.
 The Allied forces withdrew from the area, to Galatos, as they were in danger of being outflanked.
 At this point, with Maleme under control, the German troops started moving out from Maleme to join up with the other German troops at the other objectives.
-Although the Allies had been holding off the Germans at the other two objectives, Heraklion and Rethymno, with German reinforcements arriving steadily via the Maleme airport, the tide turned in the favour of the German forces and the whole of Crete was lost.
+Although the Allies had been holding off the Germans at the other two objectives, Heraklion and Rethymno, with German reinforcements arriving steadily via the Maleme airfield, the tide turned in the favour of the German forces and the whole of Crete was lost.